mkardouh/mPBPK_antibodies_pregnancy/README.md

 M2                : Total FcRn concentration in endosome 2 (nM).
 FcRn expression equation as a variable to be included in the differential equations
 M3                : Total FcRn concentration in endosome 3 (nM).
 FcRn expression equation as a variable to be included in the differential equations

-ETA               : interindividual variability term for, numbered for the respective parameter.
+ETA               : Interindividual variability term, numbered for the respective parameter.
 VisfT             : Volume of interstitial fluid/Intracellular Water in the tight tissue (L)
 VisfL             : Volume of interstitial fluid/Intracellular Water in the tight tissue (L)
 LT                : Lymph flow in the tight tissues (L/day)